-The firm of Monteith Brown Planning Consultants were retained in May of 2022 to complete an updated PRMP.
+The firm of Monteith Brown Planning Consultants was retained in May of 2022 to complete an updated Parks and Recreation Master Plan (PRMP).
 The last PRMP was approved by Council in 2016 and was intended as a five-year master plan.